FreeON/freeon/Developers_Guide.md

     git pull --rebase

-to make sure you don't get to far out of synch with the progress of others.
+to make sure you don't get too far out of synch with the progress of others.

 #### Contributing